 What if my GPA is below a 3.0 on my last 90 graded quarter credit hours or 60 semester credit hours?

 A 3.0 grade point average on the last 90 graded quarter credit hours or 60 semester credit hours is a requirement of the UW Graduate School.
 In special circumstances, programs may admit an applicant with a lower GPA.
 Contact the individual program for more information.

-You must complete the GRE only if you are applying to the Master of Science in Computer Science and Systems or Master of Arts programs.
+You must complete the GRE only if you are applying to the Master of Science in Computer Science and Systems, Master of Cybersecurity & Leadership or Master of Arts programs.
 You must complete the GMAT if you are applying to the MBA program.
 Taking the GRE is optional for MSW applicants.
 Learn more about submitting test scores.

 There are no minimum test scores.
 Each applicant is considered on the basis of his or her complete application packet.
 Competitive scores are determined by each year's applicant pool and cannot be predicted in advance of the application deadlines.
 Contact the graduate program advisor for more information.